DuncanIdahoCT/espresence-mmwave-nightlight-sensor/README.md

 ![mmWave Nightlight Sensor](/static/images/finished%20product.jpg)

+Assemnbly notes and images can be found here [here](static/project.md)!

 # A bit of back-story...

 When I first discovered the magic of mmWave presence sensors for home automation, I started tinkering with the help of various build guides and ESPHome yaml code examples and came up with this: